davidxhk/pova/README.md

   2. **Performance**: Minimize unnecessary re-renders.
 Only components that rely on the validation state are updated.

-  3. **Flexibility**: Build rich validation interfaces with highly decoupled components.
+  3. **Flexibility**: Build highly decoupled components.
 Components can handle validation state updates in their own way without affecting other components.

 ## Example: Asynchronous Validation